eProsima/DDS-Router/docs/rst/formalia/titlepage.rst

      forwarding.
   4. **Easy deployment**: it is based on an easily configurable modular system for users with no knowledge of computer networks.
-  5. **Topic whitelisting**: it is possible to configure a *DDS Router* to forward just the user data belonging to a topic specified by the user.
+  5. **Topic allowlisting**: it is possible to configure a *DDS Router* to forward just the user data belonging to a topic specified by the user.

 .. _fig_entities_diagram: